RhysEJF/radical-alignment/concepts/cognitive-forking.md

 The liberation protocol isn't something we need to fight for.
 It's something we need to build.

-And it starts with a simple act: taking one belief you've been holding because your tribe requires it, and asking—honestly, without social performance—whether it's actually true.
+And it starts with a simple act: taking one belief you've been holding because your tribe requires it, and asking, honestly, without social performance, whether it's actually true.

 Then forking accordingly.